-Each line in the model description file consists of the symbolic name of a visual word, and the relative coordinates (r{rel}, θ{rel}) to the anchor point of the model item.
+Each line in the model desription file consists of the symbolic name of a visual word, and the relative coordinates (r{rel}, θ{rel}) to the anchor point of the model item.
 As anchor point, we chose for instance the centre of the model picture.
 These coordinates are expressed as polar coordinates, relative to the individual axis frame of the visual word.
 Indeed, each visual word in the model photograph has a scale and an orientation because it is extracted as a SURF feature.
-Fig. 5 illustrates this.
-The resulting model is a very compact description of the appearance of the same visual word vocabulary, can be saved in a compact database.
-In our traffic sign recognition application, we build a database of all different traffic signs to be recognised.
+Figure 5 illustrates this.
+The resulting model is a very compact description of the appearance of the model photo.
+Many of these models, based on the same visual word vocabulary, can be saved in a compact database.
+In our beverage carton sorting application, we build a database of all different carton prints to be recognised.

-3.3 Matching
+3.2 Matching